 There are many things to consider prior to traveling as an F-1 or J-1 student.
-This section covers the basics on first time travel to the US.
-Information on departure from the US, visa renewal and coming back to the US in your student status and other related topics are also addressed.
+This section covers the basics on travel to the United States.
+Information on departure from the U.S., visa renewal and coming back to the U.S. in your student status and other related topics are also addressed.

 Please consult the International Student Advisors in OISS for further information.

 NEW CHANGES - Attention F-1 Students: As of Spring 2016, I-20 travel signatures will be valid for ONE YEAR for current students.

 - If you are a current student, with a valid redesigned I-20 and you are NOT on OPT, your travel signature is valid for ONE YEAR.

 - If you are a dependent with a valid F-2 redesigned I-20, your travel signature is valid for ONE YEAR.